jgneff/openjdk/README.md

 These methods are explained in detail in the two sections that follow.

+The first method should work on any Linux system, but the programs can access only non-hidden files owned by the user in the user's home directory.
+See the Self-contained section below for details.

-**Note:** The first method should work on any Linux system.
-The second method requires a system with Linux kernel version 3.2.0 or later and GNU C library version 2.29 or later, such as Ubuntu 20.04 LTS, Fedora 30, or later releases.
+The second method runs with traditional file permissions, but the programs require a system with Linux kernel version 3.2.0 or later and GNU C library version 2.29 or later.
+Those versions of the kernel and C library are found, for example, in Ubuntu 20.04 LTS, Fedora 30, or later releases.
 See the Java Platform section below for details.

 #### Self-contained

-When you run the OpenJDK commands with the prefix `openjdk`, the programs use only the supporting libraries in the Snap package itself.
+When you run the OpenJDK commands with the prefix `openjdk`, the programs use only the supporting libraries contained in the Snap package.
 The package defines the following commands for each of the corresponding JDK tools:

 - openjdk.java
 - openjdk.javac